jsnmrs/pdfcheck/README.md

 # PDFcheck

-Quickly check PDF files for accessibility red flags.
-Not guarantee of accessibility, but a fast indication of inaccessibility.
+Immediately check one or one hundred PDF files for signs of inaccessibility.
+Read the [PDFcheck blog post](https://jasonmorris.com/code/pdfcheck).
+Files are only loaded locally and are not transmitted anywhere.

 <https://jsnmrs.github.io/pdfcheck>